 You may never get to a place where you don’t feel it.
 But you definitely want to get to a place where you control them rather than the other way around.

 This is the first step in learning how to overcome fear of failure and rejection.

-2. Use the 3 second rule
+2. Use the 3-second rule

 When we are afraid, we hesitate.
 A single guy might see a beautiful person across the room.
-But he’s afraid he’ll get rejected if he strikes up conversation.
+But he’s afraid he’ll get rejected if he strikes up a conversation.
 So he hesitates; he procrastinates.
 He does that long enough to where he either psyches himself out of doing anything or until someone else swoops in.

-But in that first few seconds, when you feel the sweat and the heart pounding, act within 3 seconds.
+But in that first few seconds, when you feel the sweat and the heart-pounding, act within 3 seconds.
 Don’t give yourself a chance to chicken out.
 When we act within 3 seconds of an idea we don’t really give our brain time to think of all the negative consequences that hold us in mediocrity.